Bodhi Day 2021 is a little over three months from now – December 8, 2021 (the “secular one”). But I already had an early Bodhi Day.

 In hindsight, I probably could have run out the clock (worked a few more years and retire) with my Version 4 career.
 But software development is my Zen practice and I wanted to keep on going for more than a few years to 65.
 Reinvention of my career was an ambitious and ballsy move at my age, but it’s the choice I decided to make.
 My execution wasn’t perfect.
 Life on Earth is about ubiquitous experimentation, so miscalculations are expected.

-When my fever broke a few days ago, I had forgotten what I had been working on so diligently.
+When my fever broke a few days ago, I had forgotten what I had been working on so diligently before I fell ill.
 During the first part of my illness, before the results of the Covid tests, the healthcare professionals seemed convinced I had a bad case of Covid-19.
 Their body language and overly vague answers to our questions seemed to suggest I’d soon be moving into a ventilator in some ICU.

 Fortunately, I didn’t die on a ventilator.
 Instead the fever burned away all the debris from the closed doors and dead ends accumulated over the past few years.
 As with other “Bodhi Days”, I awoke with a empty and open mind, where once again I didn’t “know everything”.
 Rebooted to again act on ballsy what-if choices.